ablaom/MachineLearningInJulia2020/outline.md

 - Installing MLJ and the tutorials

 - Part 1.
-Data containers
+Data representations

-- Part 2.
-Grabbing data

 Break

-- Part 3.
-Scientific types

-- Part 2: Basic fit and predict/transform
+- Part 2: Selecting, training and evaluating models

-- Part 3: Evaluating model performance

-- Part 4: Tuning model hyper-parameters
+- Part 3: Tuning model hyper-parameters

 Break

-- Part 5: Model pipelines
+- Part 4: Model pipelines

-- Part 6: Advanced features (lecture)
+- Part 5: Advanced features (lecture)

 Each Parts 2-6 begins with demonstration on the "teacher's dataset", with time for participants to carry out a similar exercise on a "student's